po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/03-Day/03-Day-LessonPlan.md

   * 🙋 We are creating interactive webpages that are dynamically updated using JavaScript.
 We are also learning to use different libraries that enhance the quality of our web apps.

-* Ask TAs to direct students to the Homework Requirements found in `02-Homework/README.md`.
+* Ask TAs to direct students to the Challenge Requirements found in `02-Challenge/README.md`.

 * Answer any questions before ending the class.

 ### 5. FLEX (30 mins)

-* This time can be utilized for reviewing key topics learned so far in this unit.
+* This time can be utilized for reviewing key topics learned so far in this module.

 * If there were any activities that you needed to cut short due to time constraints, this is a perfect time to review them.

-* Ask the class if there is anything they would like to review before moving on to Unit 6.
+* Ask the class if there is anything they would like to review before moving on to Module 06.

 ### 6. Instructor Do: Stoke Curiosity (10 min)

-* Open the Unit 6 [slide deck](https://docs.google.com/presentation/d/1tL0nVHEJVeR5Bi1C1bDBUAOY2ncW9ySReklGIAzaRms/edit?usp=sharing) and follow these prompts on their corresponding slides:
+* Open the Module 6 [slide deck](https://docs.google.com/presentation/d/1-5nadf7eI4RgU5V_ymwD-NMWlwO20TDvkb3a4Xm80eM/edit?usp=sharing) and follow these prompts on their corresponding slides:

   * **Server-Side APIs**

-    * This unit is all about server-side APIs, which are APIs that help us more on the data side of applications than the functional side.
+    * This module is all about server-side APIs, which are APIs that help us more on the data side of applications than the functional side.

   * **The Big Picture**